dguyhasnoname/CKAD-TheHardWay/exercises/basic/deployment.md

     If you check the rollout will not happen and old pods will keep running.
 We may have to resume the rollout to see the changes.
     </details>

-19. Update the image to nginx:1.21.3.
+19. Update the image to nginx:1.21.3 in deployment `nginx-deployment`(created in question 18).
 Resume the rollout so that new image changes can be propagated.

     <details><summary>steps</summary>
     <p>